-If you’re trying to get out of debt or just starting to work on improving your financial situation, this post is going to tell you everything you need to know about emergency funds.
-It includes why you should start an emergency fund, how much money you need, how to save, and where you should keep that money.
+If you’re trying to get out of debt or just starting to work on improving your financial situation you need an emergency fund.
+Here’s why you should start an emergency fund, how much money you need, how to save, and where you should keep that money.

 Also, as you’re reading through I want you to keep something in mind: your situation is unique to you.
 The amount of money you need, how you save, and where you keep your stash should be tailored to your personal circumstances.